Why I'm Catholic

 To the Ephesians he writes that God "put all things under his feet and gave him as head over all things to the church, which is his body, the fullness of him who fills all in all" (Eph 1:22-23).
 To the Colossians: "He is the head of the body, the church.
 He is the beginning, the firstborn from the dead, that in everything he might be preeminent" (Col 1:18).
 Again to the Ephesians: "Christ is the head of the church, his body, and is himself its Savior" (Eph 5:23).

 Paul is not merely using decorative language here.
-He is not reaching for a convenient analogy to describe how Christians relate to each other.
+He is not reaching for a convenient analogy to describe how Christians relate to one another.
 He is making an ontological claim.
-The Church is the body of Christ in a real sense.
-Christ is its head in a real sense.
-The relationship between head and body is not optional, not loose, not metaphorical.
-It is constitutive of what the Church is.

 Is Christ Divided?

-He makes the point explicitly: "There is one body and one Spirit, just as you were called to the one hope that belongs to your call, one Lord, one faith, one baptism, one God and Father of all" (Eph 4:4–6).
-The repetition is striking.
+He makes the point explicitly: "There is one body and one Spirit, just as you were called to the one hope that belongs to your call, one Lord, one faith, one baptism, one God and Father of all" (Eph 4:4-6).
+Repetition is always used in the Scriptures for emphasis of something important.
 One body.
 One Spirit.
 One Lord.
 One faith.
 One baptism.
 Paul is not describing an aspiration.
 He is describing a reality.
-The unity of the Church is grounded in the unity of God Himself.
+The unity of the Church is grounded in the unity of God himself.

 The Gates of Hell Will Not Prevail